Data Standards

 Canonical wallet types SHOULD include, at minimum:

-MERCHANT– operational inflows from customers or clients.DONATION– donations and grants received by nonprofits.OPERATING_TREASURY– primary operating funds.RESERVES– strategic reserves or buffers.PROGRAM– optional dedicated program wallets for nonprofits.
+MERCHANT– operational inflows from customers or clients (invoice and checkout destination).DONATION– donations and grants received by nonprofits.OPERATING_TREASURY– primary operating funds.RESERVES– strategic reserves or buffers.PROGRAM– optional dedicated program wallets for nonprofits.

 Wallet records SHOULD include: